 Step 3: Add 1 ½ scoops of batter to each of the waffle plates to make four waffles.
 Close the lid and cook until desired crispness, or until the indicator light turns green (if this is an option on your waffle maker).

 Step 4: Repeat until all waffles are cooked.
-Top with whipped cream, syrup, etc.
+Top with your favorite waffle toppings.

 What type of waffle iron do I need?